Kitimat: Climate

-Kitimat has an oceanic climate (Köppen climate classification Cfb) with mild summers and cold, snowy winters (much warmer than inland) with significant snowfall averaging 128 inches (325 cm) each year.
+Kitimat has a warm-summer humid continental (Köppen climate classification Dfb) with mild summers and cold, snowy winters (much warmer than inland) with significant snowfall averaging 128 inches (325 cm) each year.
 The rainiest season is fall, with the wettest month, October, having 320 mm of rainfall.
-There is also a significant drying trend (Mediterranean pattern) in summer, but it’s too rainy to classify as such.
+There is also a significant drying trend (Mediterranean pattern) in summer, but it is too cold and rainy to classify as such.
 Cloud cover is significant, especially in winter, and less than 30% of possible sunshine occurs each year.